 American Vice-President, Richard Nixon, was given a heart-warming, almost ecstatic welcome, by huge Polish crowds August 2 when he arrived in Warsaw.

-American Vice-President, Richard Nixon, was given a heart-warming, almost ecstatic welcome, by huge Polish crowds August 2 when he arrived in Warsaw.
+Background: American Vice-President, Richard Nixon, was given a heart-warming, almost ecstatic welcome, by huge Polish crowds August 2 when he arrived in Warsaw.
 His four-day official visit to Poland follows a tour of Soviet Union.
 The day after his arrival in the Polish capital came the heartening news that President Eisenhower and Russian Premier Khrushchev are to exchange visits in the autumn.

 The drama of Nixon's tour in Russia and Poland, and the announcement of Eisenhower's and Khrushchev's forthcoming visits, followed 12 weeks of disappointing negotiations at the Geneva Foreign Ministers' Conference.

 As he was driven from the airport into Warsaw, Nixon stood up in his open car, visibly moved by the warm greetings of the crowds, and several times reached out to catch bunches of flowers thrown towards him.
 In the centre of Warsaw, the crowds were so dense, his car was repeatedly brought to a halt.
 The welcome given to him was reported to be far more enthusiastic and spontaneous than the greeting received by Khrushchev on his recent visit to Warsaw.